Australian rules football positions: Forward line

 The forward line, similarly to the back line, can either refer to the full-forward line or both the full- and half-forward lines.
+In modern football, there is little differentiation between the half-forward and full-forward lines, with the forward 6 being interchangeable across the entire area.

 Full-forward

 Full-forwards are good at one-on-one contests with the opposition and are the main target in the forward line when attacking.
 This means they can produce mass numbers of goals in a season or match.
 Contests in the goalsquare require the strength and weight to be able to jostle or wrestle opponents to front position and keep fullbacks at bay and not as much running is required as midfielders.
 As a result, full-forwards are typically both tall and powerfully built.
 A full-forward that is strongly built and specialises in charging packs is often categorised as a power forward.

 As well as contesting marks with their strength, full forwards will try to run into space to shake off their defender and take an uncontested mark (this is known as "leading", "leading for the ball" or "leading into space").
 This means that the full-forward needs to be fast, but only in short bursts.
 In modern times, some teams have experimented by playing a smaller and faster player (possibly a former forward pocket or flanker) at full-forward in order to beat the defender with speed rather than strength.
 In the case of Mark Williams (Hawthorn) and Brad Johnson (Western Bulldogs), this has been extremely successful.